A Guide to Kind Knitting

 Ethical wool yarn and alternatives for animal-friendly knitting

-Did you know that there are animal welfare concerns with the production of wool?
+But did you know that there are unfortunately several animal welfare problems linked to the production of wool?

 What can I do to knit kindly?

-There are two questions you should ask yourself.
+There are two main questions you should ask yourself.

 Could this yarn be made from alternative materials?

-If yes, you should consider the following to ensure that your purchase does not support animal suffering.
+If yes, you should consider the following points to ensure that your purchase does not support animal suffering:

 Find out about knitting wool brands and retailers.
 If your favourite brands or retailers publicly oppose live lamb cutting and the wool has one of the following labels, then you can be relatively sure that your wool is mulesing-free (live lamb cutting-free).